gsuiffet/tokens-studio-tailwind/README.md

   }
 }
 ```
-- The option `-j` should specify the absolute path to your JSON design tokens file in your project.
+- The `-j` option specifies the absolute path to your JSON design tokens file.
-- The option `-t` (optional) is a comma-separated list of your themes.
+- The `-t` option (optional) is a comma-separated list of your themes.

 Place this script at the beginning of your scripts to build your project or run the development environment (e.g., Next.js):
 ```json